 Dean Village was a separate area from Edinburgh, from the 12th century til the 19th century.
 It had humble beginnings, being home to to river-mills and difficult times and it fell into disuse.

 From the mid-1970s Dean Village had become a popular residential area, a tranquil oasis now part of Edinburgh and very close to the city centre.
 With its mills restored and converted, this hidden gem flourished.

-NB: If you would like to see the Scottish National Gallery of Modern Art as well as Stockbridge and Dean village, I suggest you start your walk from Stockbridge.
+NB: If you would like to see the Scottish National Gallery of Modern Art as well as Stockbridge and Dean village, I suggest you start exploring from Stockbridge.